fasmide/god/README.md

 # Signal logic

-We are only acting on SIGQUIT (the default docker swarm, docker stop signal), which in turn will send SIGQUIT (by default) to all processes.
+If SIGTERM, SIGQUIT or SIGINT is received, god will try to shutdown by sending SIGQUIT (can be overwritten with `stop_signal`) to all processes.

 # config.yml